GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/docker.md

   gaianet/phi-3-mini-instruct-4k_paris:latest
 ```

-The node is ready when it shows `The GaiaNet node is started at: https://...` on the console.
+The node is ready when it shows `The Gaia node is started at: https://...` on the console.
-You can go to that URL from your browser to interact with the GaiaNet node.
+You can go to that URL from your browser to interact with the Gaia node.

 The docker image contains the LLM and embedding models required by the node.
 However, the vector
 collection snapshot (i.e., knowledge base) is downloaded and imported at the time when the node
 starts up.
 That is because the knowledge based could be updated frequently.
 The `qdrant_storage`
 directory on the host machine stores the vector database content.

-Alternatively, the command to run the GaiaNet on your Nvidia CUDA 12 machine is as follows.
+Alternatively, the command to run the Gaia on your Nvidia CUDA 12 machine is as follows.

 ```
 docker run --name gaianet \